Technical Reference

 Why it matters on bids: F2898 is the standard most frequently cited in municipal stormwater management plans.
 A failing turf drainage system can cause lawsuits for standing water, algae growth, and slip hazards.
 The F2898 minimum for a playable surface is typically 24 in/hr; for a field next to buildings with foundation drainage concerns, spec 100 in/hr or better.

 What the number does not tell you: F2898 is measured on a new turf sample.
 It does not account for the sub-base beneath the turf, which is the actual bottleneck in most real-world drainage failures.
 A turf rated at 120 in/hr installed on a poorly compacted or flat clay sub-base will still puddle.
 A bid spec should require both the turf F2898 rating and a sub-base drainage specification.
-See our complete drainage guide for North Texas clay soil for the full engineering walkthrough.
+For the deep dive on ratings, backing types, and on-site verification, see our turf permeability and drainage testing reference, and our complete drainage guide for North Texas clay soil for the full engineering walkthrough.

 ASTM F1292 — Playground Impact Attenuation